IanHawke/im2sim/README.md

 I don't think it would be at all difficult to remove any of these restrictions, but this is enough for proof-of-principle.

+### XMP branch

+This branch uses the [python XMP toolkit](http://python-xmp-toolkit.readthedocs.org/en/latest/index.html) and the XMP metadata rather than PIL.
+This should make it much more robust, and automatically cover many different files formats, but gives a much heavier set of requirements.

 # Usage

 ## Replicating a simulation given a figure